-Hence the central purpose of the present paper is to develop a more meaningful definition of industry-choice cities, and to reconfirm the NAS Rule for Japan in these terms.
+Hence the central purpose of the present paper is to develop a more meaningful definition of industry-choice cities, and to re-examine the validity of the NAS Rule for Japan in these terms.
 In particular, we seek to identify for each industry those cities with a substantial presence of that industry.
-While it is possible to simply strengthen the above definition in terms of some minimal threshold share of establishments or employment (say 5% of national totals),3 the choice of such a threshold is necessarily ad hoc.
-Hence the approach adopted here is to characterize substantial presence in terms of "significant industrial agglomerations".
-This approach draws on the statistical procedure recently developed by Mori and Smith [15] to identify spatially explicit patterns of significant clustering (agglomeration)4 for any given industry.
+While it is possible to simply strengthen the above definition in terms of some minimal threshold share of establishments or employment (say 5 percent of national totals),3 the choice of such a threshold is necessarily ad hoc.
+Hence, the approach adopted here is to characterize substantial presence in terms of "significant industrial agglomerations."
+This approach draws on the statistical procedure recently developed by Mori and Smith (2009b) to identify spatially explicit patterns of significant clustering (agglomeration)4 for any given industry.
 In this context, the desired choice cities for an industry are taken to be those which share at least part of a significant cluster for that industry, and are here designated as cluster-based choice cities.

 The key empirical result of this paper is to show that the NAS Rule not only continues to hold under this new definition, but in some respects is even stronger.
-In particular, the few outlier industries found for Japan (2001) in Mori et al. [13] turn out to be precisely those industries for which no significant agglomeration can be identified.
-Hence this finding serves to suggest that there may indeed be a strong underlying connection between this NAS Rule and phenomenon of industrial agglomeration itself.
+In particular, the few outlier industries found for Japan in Mori, Nishikimi, and Smith (2008) turn out to be precisely those industries for which no significant agglomeration can be identified.
+Hence, this finding serves to suggest that there may indeed be a strong underlying connection between this NAS Rule and phenomenon of industrial agglomeration itself.